jspopisno1/branch-msg/README.md

 - [ ] Custom commit message template
 - [ ] A way to avoid appending for some commit
+- [ ] A way that you can re-init the "branch message amending script"

 Enjoy. ;)